bseltz-cohesity/scripts/powershell/cloneBackupToView/README.md

 * -jobname: (optional) name of SQL protection job
 * -objectName: (optional) name of sqlServer whose backup to clone
 * -viewName: (optional) name of new or existing view to clone backup files to
+* -waitForRun: (optional) wait for currently run to complete

 ## Parameters for Run Selection

+* -daysToKeep: (optional) clone the past X days (and delete older files from view)
 * -listRuns: (optional) list available job run IDs and dates
 * -lastRunOnly: (optional) only clone latest run
 * -numRuns: (opyional) max number of runs to clone (default is 100)